tbosch/jasmine-ui/README.md

 Functions
 -----------

-#### `jasmineui.loadUi(pageUrl, [utilityScriptUrls], callback)`
+#### `jasmineui.loadUi(pageUrl, callback)`
 Loads the given page and executes the given callback in it.
-For all specs contained within the callback first the page will be loaded and then the spec and utilityScripts will be injected into that page and executed there.
+For all specs contained within the callback first the page will be loaded and then the spec will be injected into that page and executed there.
 This includes all `beforeEach` and `afterEach` callbacks that are defined in this suite or parent suites.

 See `test/ui/baseFunctionalitySpec.js` for an example.